xutianyi1999/treed_gpu/README.md

 *Data Segmentation:*

-The original data is divided into smaller segments or chunks.
+The original data is divided into smaller chunks.
 Each chunk will become a leaf node in the Merkle tree

 *Hash Calculation:*

-Node data chunk is hashed using a cryptographic hash function (e.g., SHA-256).
+Node data chunk is hashed using a cryptographic hash function (SHA-256).
 This results in a list of hash values corresponding to the leaf nodes.

 *Tree Construction:*